At A Glance

 Established by a Royal Charter, the BBC is a public service broadcaster funded by the licence fee paid by UK households.

-We use the income from the licence fee to provide services including 10 national TV channels plus regional programming, 10 national radio stations, 40 local radio stations and an extensive website.
+We use the income from the licence fee to provide services including 9 national TV channels - in addition BBC Three, the first TV channel in the world to switch online in 2016 - plus regional programming, 10 national radio stations, 40 local radio stations and an extensive website.

-We also have a commercial arm, BBC Worldwide as well as a number of other commercial ventures.
+We also have commercial operations including BBC Studios, a wholly owned subsidiary of the BBC which is the primary home for the BBC’s commercial production and distribution around the world.
 Profits from these activities are returned to the BBC for investment in new programming and services.

 BBC services on television, radio and online